Drug & Alcohol Use Services

 Harm Reduction Services

 Harm reduction programs offer easily accessible, anonymous services for people who actively use drugs, those interested in recovery, and their family members.
 These programs prioritize the health and well-being of their participants and include an array of educational, rehabilitation, care coordination and outreach components that reduce harms associated with drug use.
-Learn more at Iduha, and at Harm Reduction Coalition websites.
+Learn more at Idaho, and at Harm Reduction Coalition websites.

 Syringe service programs provide harm reduction services to people who use drugs.
 Learn more about syringe service programs (PDF).